Frequently Asked Questions

 A. You do it all online.
 But first, have all your required information ready to enter.
 This means All of the details for each category you wish to enter.
 Some categories require you to submit Time locations within the film to highlight a performer's nomination.
 Entries must be made only by persons authorised to submit on behalf of the copyright holder of the production.

 Q. I'm having trouble with the entry form online, is there a problem?

 A. Please try using another Browser or computer.
 Then Contact us if symptoms persist.

 Q. How do I get my film to you?
 Is it safe?

 A. We will accept screeners as submissions.
-These should be in file or digital movie format either online or as physical media.
+These should be in file or digital movie format either online (as a downlond file) or as physical media.
 The Judging panel of industry leaders are the only ones who will view the entries.
-If you decide to submit watermarked entries, we recommend intermittent watermarks so they do not appear in clips used for finalist packages - should you be a finalist.
+Screeners maybe watermarked if you wish.

 Q. Who are the judges?